RobotML/robotml.github.com/_sources/DevGuide/InstallationForDevelopers/RobotMLPlateformInstallationFromUpdateSite.txt

 Install SVN
 -----------

 :term:`SVN` is extremely important to the project as it is one of the :term:`portal`\ /\ :term:`RobotML` platform connection link.
-In order to install it on the platform, there are two steps (notwithstanding classical update site operations):
+In order to install it, there are two steps:

 	1. Find the latest version of Eclipse update site